 - Everyday interfaces are easy to understand and familiar in their use

 - Glitzy interfaces are easier to market

 But… Let’s put it this way: you might remember the ultimate standard bearer of such “easy to market” interface design: Kai’s PhotoSoap.
 It was as tacky as it was popular.
-A huge hit on main street, a nightmare on designer’s lane — and to an evil eye, a one-way street leading through OSX Aqua to that tacky iPad Calendar app.
+A huge hit on main street, a nightmare on designer’s lane, and to the disparaging a one-way street leading through OS X Aqua to that tacky iPad Calendar app.